Emblem of Iran: Imperial State of Iran

-The first version of the modern Iranian tricolour was adopted in the wake of the Iranian Constitutional Revolution of 1906.
 The Supplementary Fundamental Laws of 7 October 1907 described the flag as a tricolour of green, white, and red, with a lion and sun emblem in the middle.
 A decree dated 4 September 1910 specified the exact details of the emblem, including the shape of the lion's tail and the position and the size of the lion, the sword, and the sun.

 In 1932, seven years after the foundation of the Imperial State of Iran, Reza Shah founded the Order of Pahlavi with the official emblem of the dynasty (Mount Damavand with a rising sun) in a medallion of the Order's badge and star.
-The coat of arms, an arms of dominion (a state coat of arms that is technically actually the personal arms of the monarch, in this case the Shah), was created with Iran's national and Pahlavi's dynastical symbols: Lion and Sun, Faravahar, Zolfaghar, Simurgh and Pahlavi's arms in the center.
+The coat of arms, an arms of dominion (a state coat of arms that is technically actually the personal arms of the monarch, in this case the Shah), was created with Iran's national and Pahlavi's dynastical symbols: Lion and Sun, Faravahar, Zolfaghar, Simurgh and Pahlavi's arms in the centre.
 At the top of the coat of arms was the Pahlavi Crown, created for the Coronation of Reza Shah in 1926, and the collar of the Order of Pahlavi was under the shield.
 The lions with scimitars were the supporters.
-The imperial motto reads, Marā dād farmud o khod dāvar ast (مرا داد فرمود و خود داور است), translated in English as 'He gave me power to command, and He is the judge'.
+The imperial motto reads, Marā dād farmud o khod dāvar ast (مرا داد فرمود و خود داور است).
 In 1971, some details of this imperial achievement were changed in their colours.

 Azure and Or are the colours of the House of Pahlavi.

 The Imperial Standards of Iran were the personal official flags of the Shāhanshāh, Shahbānu, and the Crown Prince of Iran, adopted at the beginning of 1971.
-The flags of Shāhanshāh consists of a pale-blue field with the flag of Iran in the upper left corner and the Pahlavi coat of arms in the center.
-Emblems were also created for the Shahbānu and the Crown Prince of Iran, and these are at the center of their respective flags.
+The flags of Shāhanshāh consists of a pale-blue field with the flag of Iran in the upper left corner and the Pahlavi coat of arms in the centre.
+Emblems were also created for the Shahbānu and the Crown Prince of Iran, and these are at the centre of their respective flags.

 The Interim Government also used the lion and sun emblem during the transitional period after the revolution, and before the current emblem was adopted.